sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 - attacks related to the gas consumption and/or reverting message calls

 Also, Watsons must outline all constraints of the issue being triggered and specify in which situations these constraints may trigger the issue.

+If a PoC is not provided in the original report, it can be considered invalid.

 ### VII.
 List of Issue categories that are not considered valid: